-- Is there already an active campaign for the individual you are raising funds for that you can donate to?
+- Is there already an active fundraiser for the individual you are raising funds for that you can donate to?

-If the answer to the first or second question is yes, you’re welcome to launch your GoFundMe campaign.
-For more information on how to set up a campaign while building trust with your community, make sure to consult this article.
+If the answer to the first or second question is yes, you’re welcome to launch your GoFundMe fundraiser.
+For more information on how to set up a fundraiser while building trust with your community, make sure to consult this article.

-If you answered no to the above questions but you would still like to help by creating a GoFundMe campaign, we encourage you to be clear about the following:
+If you answered no to the above questions but you would still like to help by creating a GoFundMe fundraiser, we encourage you to be clear about the following:

 - Who is withdrawing the money